Limmen/csle/Development.md

 ```

 ### JavaScript:
-To run the linter and print possible errors, use the commands:
+To run the JavaScript linter and print possible errors, use the commands:
 ```bash
 cd management-system/csle-mgmt-webapp/; npm run lint
 ```